 Think about fonts – choose 2-3 and stay true to those.

-Create a logo for free on Canva.
+Use Canva to create a logo for free.
 You can use this on your website and on any marketing material you develop.

 Get professional photos taken of yourself (people will remember your business more easily when they have a face to associate it with).
 Use these photos on your website and social media platforms.
 Try to use outfits that match your branding colors to create a cohesive and memorable experience.